top of page

 SERVICES

-I offer freelance developmental editing services.
-Developmental editing helps authors realize their vision for their story and helps authors elevate their writing.
-Developmental editors evaluate elements of craft: setting, pacing, structure, style, point of view, theme, plot, scene development, character, dialogue, and overall organization (see below for a more detailed discussion of what developmental editing is).
+I am a freelance developmental editor.
+Developmental editing helps you, the author, realize your vision for your story and helps you elevate their writing.
+Developmental editors evaluate elements of craft: the opening, setting, pacing, structure, style, point of view, theme, plot, scene development, character, dialogue, language, tension, conflict, and overall organization (see below for a more detailed discussion of what developmental editing is).

-When reading a manuscript, I believe it is important to read it in a concentrated amount of time to comprehensively take in all aspects of the manuscript and to keep a unified picture of the progress of the plot, characters, and other aspects of the novel.
+When reading a manuscript, I believe it is important to read it in a concentrated amount of time to comprehensively take in all elements of the manuscript and to keep a unified picture of the progress of the plot, characters, and other aspects of the novel.
 While reading the manuscript, I make margin notes.
-After reading the manuscript, I then revisit it as I write at least a 5-page, single-spaced commentary (commentaries are as long as they need to be to address the big-picture issues of the manuscript).
+After reading the manuscript, I then revisit it as I write at least a 5-page, single-spaced commentary that addresses each of the craft elements mentioned above and more.
+The feedback will reflect how I read the book, view the plot, understand the themes, and interpret the characters, which will help you see whether you have written the book you intended to write.
 My usual turnaround time is two weeks from the day I begin to read the manuscript.
 When the annotated manuscript is returned, you may request a 40-minute video conference which takes place within a week after the manuscript is returned.

 How can developmental editing improve your novel manuscript?